eamonne/ghostwriter/README.md

 * But overall what we're leading to here is a system where the prompts are easy to write, easy to copy/paste, easy to maintain
 * And then maybe we can have a set of evals or examples that are easy to use on top of a prompt mode
 * Increasingly, the reMarkable2 case might HAPPEN to be a specific prompt we set up in this system...
-* So the state machine chould be:
+* So the state machine could be:

 ```mermaid
 stateDiagram-v2